-EUROPEAN COURT OF HUMAN RIGHTS COUR EUROPÉENNE DES DROITS DE L'HOMME complaints against Georgia amounted to 2122; at the beginning of the previous reporting period there were 102 applications submitted while in the current reporting period 89-99 applications were lodged.
+EUROPEAN COURT OF HUMAN RIGHTS COUR EUROPÉENNE DES DROITS DE L'HOMME The number of applications against Georgia lodged to the ECtHR in 2017 was 89, while in 2018 there were 99 applications.
+Since 2008 the general trend of decrease of the number of applications continues and no substantial increase has been described.
+For instance, in 2009 the number of individual complaints against Georgia amounted to 2122; at the beginning of the previous reporting period there were 102 applications submitted while in the current reporting period 89-99 applications were lodged.
 Thus, in terms of protection of human rights an unequivocal improvement is eminent, which means that the quality of the remedies for human rights infringement available at the national level has improved notably.